Suffragette bombing and arson campaign: 1914 attacks

 One common target for suffragette attacks was churches, as it was believed that the Church of England was complicit in reinforcing opposition to women's suffrage.
 Between 1913 and 1914, 32 churches were the subject of suffragette attacks.
 Several churches and cathedrals were bombed in 1914: on 5 April, the St Martins-in-the-Field church in Trafalgar Square, London, was bombed, blowing out the windows and showering passers-by with broken glass.
 A bomb was also discovered in the Metropolitan Tabernacle church in London, and in June, a bomb exploded at Westminster Abbey, damaging the Coronation Chair.
 Crowded with visitors, around 80–100 people had been in the building when the bomb exploded.
 The device was probably planted by a member of a group that had left the Abbey moments before the explosion.
 Some were as close as 20 yards from the bomb at the time and the explosion caused a panic for the exits, but no serious injuries were reported.
 The bomb had been packed with nuts and bolts to act as shrapnel.

 Coincidentally, the House of Commons only 100 yards away was debating how to deal with the violent tactics of the suffragettes.
 Many in the Commons heard the explosion and rushed to the scene to find out what had happened.
 Two days after the Westminster Abbey bombing, a second suffragette bomb was discovered in St Paul's Cathedral.
-Annie Kenney also attempted a second bombing of the Church of St John the Evangelist in Smith Square, Westminster on 12 July, placing a bomb underneath a pew during a sermon before leaving.
-However, the bomb was spotted by a member of the congregation, and Kenney, who was already being trailed by special branch detectives, was arrested as she left.
+Annie Bell also attempted a second bombing of the Church of St John the Evangelist in Smith Square, Westminster on 12 July, placing a bomb underneath a pew during a sermon before leaving.
+However, the bomb was spotted by a member of the congregation, and Bell, who was already being trailed by special branch detectives, was arrested as she left.
 The congregation then disarmed the bomb.

 A hospital was also targeted in Dundee on 22 May, with suffragettes burning down the building.
 Two planned assaults on public officials also occurred during the year: in March, the Medical Prisoner Commissioner for Scotland was assaulted by suffragettes in public with horse whips, and on 3 June the medical officer for Holloway Prison, Dr. Forward, was also assaulted on a public street with whips.
 Another individual was injured in July when a suffragette letter bomb ignited a moving train in Salwick.
 After the bomb caused a train carriage to catch fire, the train's guard threw the burning materials off the train to avoid further damage.
 His arms were badly burned, but succeeded in disposing of the material.
 Another attempt to flood a populated area had also taken place on 7 May, when a bomb was placed next to Penistone Reservoir in Upper Windleden.
 If successful, the attack would have led to 138 million gallons of water emptying into the populated valleys below, although the anticipated breach did not occur.